Limits of dispersoid size and number density in oxide dispersion strengthened alloys fabricated with powder bed fusion-laser beam: Methods

 There are three limitations of the two-color approach to measure melt pool surface temperatures.
 First, the recorded videos are affected by plume interference, causing a high-temperature, low signal region to appear at the front of the melt pool \cite{myers}.
 To help prevent this region from impacting the analysis, pixels with a high temperature but low irradiance are removed during the construction of the composite temperature fields.
-It is important to note that plume artifacts cannot be eliminated entirely by post-process image filtering, which introduces uncertainty to the measured temperatures, especially in the laser interaction region.
-Second, since each single track is scanned multiple times (once for each exposure time), the topology of the printing surface becomes slightly raised as successive tracks are deposited.
+It is important to note that plume artifacts cannot be eliminated entirely by post-process image filtering, which introduces uncertainty to the measured temperatures, especially in the laser interaction region and next to the melt pool, in the direction of the argon flow.
+Second, since each single track is scanned multiple times (once for each exposure time), the topology of the printing surface changes as successive tracks are deposited.
 This topological change introduces uncertainty to the time-averaged composite temperature fields.
 Nevertheless, since the modeling framework aims to predict the average evolution of an ensemble of oxide particles in the melt pool, this uncertainty is not expected to significantly affect the predicted trends in dispersoid size and number density.
-Third, the two-color method cannot sense temperatures near the alloy melting point, which is discussed in Section \ref{surfTempResults}.
+Third, this two-color setup cannot sense temperatures near the alloy melting point without significant motion blurring and plume obstruction, which is discussed in Section \ref{sec:surfTempResults}.